javalin/website/pages/docs/docs.md

 ```

 #### ContextResolvers
-Some of the methods in `Context` can be configure through the `ContextResolvers` configuration class:
+Some of the methods in `Context` can be configured through the `ContextResolvers` configuration class:

 {% capture java %}
 Javalin.create(config -> {